 On several websites, in some dictionaries, and in various literature, the terms intercultural and cross-cultural are equated.
 But there is a difference, those two terms have different meanings.
 This error sometimes occurs due to the translation of these terms from different languages.
 In Merriam-Webster Dictionary the term intercultural is defined as an occurrence between or includes two or more cultures.
 In the same dictionary, the term cross-cultural is defined as dealing with or providing a comparison between two or more different cultures or culture areas.
-The Facebook page "Language and Linguistics" states that intercultural communication describes communication is not the same as intercultural communication.
+The Facebook page "Language and Linguistics" states that intercultural communication describes communication between at least two people who differ significantly in cultural ways.
+Crosscultural communication is not the same as intercultural communication.
 Intercultural communication deals with the interaction between at least two people, while cross-cultural communication describes the comparison of communication styles between cultures.